WebAssembly/binaryen/README.md

  * We have tests from upstream in `tests/spec`, in git submodules.
 Running `./check.py` should update those.

 Note that we are trying to gradually port the legacy wasm-opt tests to use `lit` and `filecheck` as we modify them.
 For `passes` tests that output wast, this can be done automatically with `scripts/port_passes_tests_to_lit.py` and for non-`passes` tests that output wast, see https://github.com/WebAssembly/binaryen/pull/4779 for an example of how to do a simple manual port.

+For lit test the test expectations (the CHECK lines) can often be automatically updated as changes are made to binaryen.
+See `scripts/update_lit_checks.py`.

+Non-lit tests can also be automatically updated in most cases.
+See `scripts/auto_update_tests.py`.

 ### Setting up dependencies